 Nícola Wagenberg is a clinical and cultural psychologist, artist, film producer and educator.
 Nícola has worked for over 20 years with diverse individuals, communities and organizations on personal and cultural transformation.
 Since 2005, Nícola has been working with TCC directing media projects, developing and implementing arts and cultural health programs and helping with the operations and development of the organization.
 She is the co-producer of “Traditional Foodways of Native America,” “The Salt Song Trail Living Documentary,” co-directed TCC’s Friendship House Urban Garden Project and is the director of the Native Youth Guardians of the Waters project.
 Dr. Wagenberg has a private practice in Berkeley, CA. Her doctoral research focused on transformation of historical and intergenerational trauma.
 She trains therapists and health workers on the impact and transformation of historical and intergenerational trauma.

 Mateo Hinojosa is a documentary filmmaker and educator.
 He has put art on screen and on stage in the US, Bolivia, Argentina, Spain and Cameroon.
-In South America he worked teaching at orphanages and in the mountains, leading theater workshops in prisons, and filming everything from neurosurgeries to street art.
+In South America he has worked teaching at orphanages and in the mountains, leading theater workshops in prisons, and filming everything from neurosurgeries to street art.
 He has taught high school literature in California, and cross-cultural documentary skills to U.S. college students in Asia.
 His films explore issues of individual identity in collective struggle; spirituality and health; public space and art; politics and performance.
-His forthcoming feature documentary, Spectacular Movements, follows young indigenous and mestizo actors in Bolivia as they struggle to embody their people's collective voice to revive the spirit of the recent revolution on stage and in the street.
-Mateo is the media director and teacher for TCC’s Native Youth Guardians of the Waters Project.
+His debut feature documentary, Spectacular Movements, follows young indigenous and mestizo actors in Bolivia as they struggle to embody their people's collective voice to revive the spirit of the recent revolution on stage and in the street.
+His production company, Woven Path, produces documentaries as well as educational and workshop services.
+Mateo is TCC’s Media Director.

-Julianne (Juli) A. Hazlewood is the Coordinator for TCC’s global, Indigenous-led organizational network called the Te Ha Alliance for Native Knowledge.
+Julianne (Juli) A. Hazlewood, PhD.
 As a scholar-activist, since 1997, she has been learning from and walking with the Chachi, Awá, and Afro-Ecuadorian communities of Ecuador’s Pacific Northwestern rainforests.
 Juli has a BA in Community Studies, a Master’s degree in Latin American Studies, another MA in Native American Studies, and a Ph.D. in Geography.
 Along with various other writing projects, she is Co-editor of a collective volume called Geographies of Hope.
 “Geographies of hope” are peace-with-justice processes that are rooted in respecting pluricultural, self-determinative territories and life practices, as well as establishing multi-scaled networks that push the boundaries of knowledge and defend the rights of ancestral communities to live in peace and with dignity.
 Juli is currently an Associate Researcher at La Universidad Andina Simón Bolívar in Quito, Ecuador and the Co-Instructor and Community Engagement Facilitator with Dr. Stefano Varese’s UC Davis Summer Abroad program in Ecuador.

 Board of Directors